ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 # Customize a Subnet

-A subnet can be customized by specifying one or more of the following:
+A subnet can be customized by utilizing one or more of the following configurations:
 * Genesis
 * Precompile
 * Blocchain Configs